noidexe/Enjin-Coin-Documentation/docs/creating-items.md

 Furthermore, we decide we are not going to charge any transfer fees.
 So we set that to NONE.

 We set melt fee ratio to none.
-If players melt this item 100% of the ENJ used to back the item will go back to the creator (YOU!).
+If players melt this item 100% of the ENJ used to back the item will go back to the player.

 We click CREATE.
 The transaction is posted to the blockchain and needs to be signed by a wallet.
 In this example we will be using the mobile wallet.
 You'll see something like this:
 ![Cryptoitems Create Item](../docs/images/unity_cryptoitems_example1_2.png)